Steve from Anchorage, AK asks – “Does my occupation have any effect on the amount I will be paying for auto insurance?”

 Insurance companies fight to justify this practice; a lot of people don’t like it, though.
 Many people think they’re unfair.
 People with a lower income view these practices even more unfavorably.

-The big reason people don’t like this practice is because they hurt the disadvantaged.
+The big reason people don’t like this practice is that they hurt the disadvantaged.
 People with less education and lower-paying jobs tend to pay higher insurance premiums.

 In fact, several politicians have brought up the issue.
 Consumer groups have protested.
 Individuals have clamored for change.
 But, there is solid science and good decision-making behind using these factors in assessing the risk of a driver.
 They are probably not going to be as important as your driving record, though.